gianlucahmd/AI-presentations/MLbasics/slides.md

 ---

+## Bonus question: how do I represent with a function the parameter "Neighborhood"?

+---

-## Other example of Multi variage regression:
+## Other example of Multi variate regression:
 I want to predict the height of a person.
 What features do I need?

 ---